Ad Agency Failures

 Because of the way in which advertising agencies are structured, they cannot help but be process driven.
 From the moment the new business team pitches your account to the billing and service issues that announce the end of your relationship with them, the ad agency is driven to create ads.
 Sometimes, that relationship can create failed campaigns.

 What if your problem is not the ads?
-What if your problem is not reach and frequency?
+Is your problem is not reach and frequency?
 What if the problem is not the unique selling proposition?
-What if the problem is simply that your messaging is not being heard at all?
+Is the problem is simply that your messaging is not being heard at all?
 What if no one you wish to influence thinks your message is important?

 This is not a dilemma the ad agency worries about.
 Their model is quite simple actually.
 You hire them, they take a cursory look at your market, the account team tries to become your friend, the creative team makes the ads, you pay for the creation and the agency has the ads placed in a media that they believe will reach your target audience.